ozokur/test01/README.md

 3. Adjust epochs, batch size, image size, project name, and task as needed.
 4. Press **Start Training** to launch the YOLO CLI in the background.
 Training logs stream into the window.
 Use **Stop** to terminate the run early.
+5. Use the **Model Testing** panel to pick an image folder for quick predictions.
+Navigate between files with **← Previous** and **Next →**, then click **Solve** to run inference on the highlighted image.
-5. Review the CUDA status banner above the log area to confirm whether your environment exposes GPU acceleration for PyTorch.
+6. Review the CUDA status banner above the log area to confirm whether your environment exposes GPU acceleration for PyTorch.

 > **Note:** Ensure that the `yolo` executable from the `ultralytics` package is